 When your Self Invest option is closed, the proceeds of your final transfer will be invested in proportion with your current QSuper investment option allocation.

 Once you have instructed us to transfer all your funds out of Self Invest, you will not be permitted to transact on the amount invested in the Self Invest option and the access fee will cease to be charged.

 You also will not be able to access Self Invest to generate reports or view historical transaction details relating to your Self Invest option.
 You can contact us to request a copy of past reports.

 When closing your Self Invest option, should a share in your portfolio be delisted, we will determine a value for that share (at our discretion) and credit that amount to your account.

 In the event of your death, all your funds in Self Invest will be liquidated and transferred in proportion with your existing QSuper investment option/s (outside of Self Invest).
-The timing of this transfer is at the sole discretion of QSuper.
+The timing of this transfer is at our sole discretion.

 You may request to transfer Self Invest investment assets held in an Accumulation account to a Retirement Income account as part of opening a Retirement Income account.

 When making this transfer, Self Invest investment assets will be transferred to the Self Invest Retirement Income account without being sold (listed securities) or redeemed (term deposits).

 You may only request a transfer to the Retirement Income account totalling 100% of the balance in the Self Invest option in the Accumulation account.
 Partial transfers are not available.

 There can be no transfers to a Retirement Income account where any of the following circumstances exist:

 If we are unable to process your request to transfer to a Retirement Income account, we will contact you.